HSS8007 : The Making and Unmaking of Knowledge

 Teaching Rationale And Relationship

-The module is delivered through a mixture of present-in person sessions, blended online resources, self-study, and online synchronous and asynchronous discussions.
+The module is delivered through a mixture of online and present-in person 2 hour weekly lecture sessions, and a 1 hour seminar and self-study.
 All relevant sessions are recorded and made available on Canvas allowing each student to design an approach that better suits their needs and commitments.

 During peer-led small group work, students undertake further discussion and tasks to clarify and/ or develop their knowledge, and ability to apply module content to their research contexts.